Knight Templar Big Brother aka: Knight Templar Big Sister

 Kankuro becomes one of these as a part of his Character Development, reacting violently to anyone who badmouths his little brother Gaara in front of him and going after Gaara alone after Deidara and Sasori of Akatsuki kidnap him and Kankuro's team mates are nearly all killed in an explosion.
 Given that Gaara used to be an Ax-Crazy psychopath who regularly threatened to kill Kankuro, this is quite a drastic change.
 Sadly, it all goes horribly wrong when poor Kankuro gets his arse handed to him by Sasori, and Sakura barely manages to save him.

 There's also the Raikage.
-When he is told his brother Killer Bee was killed by Akatsuki his response was to call an international meeting to stop Akatsuki, and when he found Sasuke he became so hellbent on revenge that he didn't even care if he lost his arm to kill him.
+When he is told his brother Killer Bee was killed by Akatsuki his response was to call an international meeting to stop Akatsuki.
+When he found Sasuke he became so hellbent on revenge that he didn't even care if he lost his arm to kill him.
 And his leg, too, if Gaara hadn't stopped him.
-It's also possible that if Gaara hadn't stopped him, Sasuke would have DIED.
+It's also possible that, despite all that, if Gaara hadn't stopped him, Sasuke would have died.

 Neji Hyuga becomes this for Hinata in Rock Lee's Springtime of Youth, where he beats up and kicks everyone who wrongs Hinata.
 He mostly does it to Naruto, because Naruto obliviously says inappropriate things to Hinata, which leads to Neji beating the crap out of Naruto.
 There is also this instance where Hinata timidly approaches Naruto, Neji and Lee.
 Neji tells Naruto and Lee to be patient with her and wait for her to speak.
 More than twenty minutes pass and then Hinata finally gathers the courage to say something about the weather, which makes Naruto and Lee burst out That was it?!, making Hinata feel bad and depressed, which makes Neji kick Naruto and Lee into space.

 However, it can be played straight with the older brother Ace.
-When he finds out that Blackbeard wants to target Luffy, he isn'tpleased at all.
+When he found out that Luffy was being targeted, he wasn'tpleased at all.

 Mad Scientist Komui Lee of D.Gray-Man is very protective of his younger sister, Action Girl Lenalee.
 So much so that Link, wanting to go into a room which Allen had locked him out of, threatened him with, "you leave me no choice.
 I am forced to tell Supervisor Komui that you are in a sealed room with Lenalee Lee," to which Allen quickly apologized and let him in.
 There is also an anime-only filler episode where Komui mistakenly thinks that Lenalee is going on a date with one of the Order's scientists and has to be convinced to simply stalk them all over town instead of outright killing the guy.
 He then repeatedly tries to attack and is comically restrained, until eventually he manages to summon a huge robot to aid him.